- Skincare

 Skin Aggressor #4: Lack of Sleep

 It’s called beauty sleep for a reason.
-Lack of sleep can accelerate the aging process because it’s during deep sleep that your skin goes through a process of self-repair.
-To make things worse, constant all-nighters can leave your skin looking dull and lifeless, with under-eye bags, circles and puffiness making any pre-existing wrinkles or crow’s feet look more visible.
+Lack of sleep can accelerate the aging process because it’s during deep sleep that your skin goes through a process of self repair.
+To make things worse, constant all-nighters can leave your skin looking dull and lifeless, with under-eye bags, circles and puffiness that make any pre-existing wrinkles or crow’s feet look more visible.
 To avoid this, make sure you’re getting the recommended number of hours each night, and try to maintain a regular sleep schedule.
+Pro tip: Try using a skin-care product infused with lavender to soothe and calm your skin before bed, like the IT Cosmetics Confidence in Your Beauty Sleep Night Cream

 Skin Aggressor #5: Stress

-Stress can lead to elevated levels of cortisol which can hurt our skin’s quality and accelerate various aging processes.
+Stress can lead to elevated levels of cortisol that can hurt our skin’s quality and accelerate various aging processes.
 When you’re stressed, your skin can reflect that and most likely won’t look as healthy and radiant.
-To combat this, try to take a zen moment whenever you can — take deep breaths, talk to a counselor, exercise — anything you can do to decompress.
+To combat this, decompress by taking deep breaths, talking to a counselor or exercising.

 Skin Aggressor #6: Alcohol